mdditt2000/kubernetes/cis-1-9/howto.md

         f5type: virtual-server
         as3: "true"
     ```
 * Create and deploy the kuberenetes service discovery lables.
 CIS can dynamically discover and update load balancing pool members using service discovery.
-CIS maps each
-  pool definition in the AS3 template to a Kubernetes Service resource using a label.
-To create this mapping, add the following labels to your Kubernetes Service:
+CIS maps each pool definition in the AS3 template to a Kubernetes Service resource using a label.
+To create this mapping, add the following labels to your Kubernetes Service.
+Example https://github.com/mdditt2000/kubernetes/blob/dev/cis-1-9/deployment/f5-hello-world-service.yaml
     ```
     labels:
         app: f5-hello-world-end-to-end-ssl